 Mommy Makeover surgery addresses a woman’s breasts and tummy post-pregnancy in a single surgery.
 Reshaping and contouring the body, a Mommy Makeover isn’t just for moms—it’s for anyone who has experienced significant body changes such as major weight loss or pregnancy.

-The combination procedure usually consists of a Tummy Tuck and Breast Surgery of either a Breast Reduction, Breast Augmentation, Breast Lift alone, or with implants.
-The combination of two or three surgeries saves the patient recovery time, adds minimal additional risk, saves patient from taking more time off from work, and, in most cases, saves money.
-The school of thoughts is; if you are going to recover from a Tummy Tuck, you might as well have your breast surgery at the same time as it won’t add additional time in bed.
+The combination procedure usually consists of a tummy tuck and breast surgery such as a breast reduction, breast augmentation, or a breast lift with or without implants.
+Combining these surgeries saves the patient recovery time, adds minimal additional risk, saves the patient from taking more time off from work, and, in most cases, saves money.
+The school of thought is: If you are going to recover from a tummy tuck, you might as well have your breast surgery at the same time as it won’t add additional time in bed.
 We all know moms don’t have a lot of spare time!

 - Create a chore chart with your family before surgery.

 - Have your kids and hubby take over laundry, grocery shopping, pet care, and house cleaning.

 - Meal prep and shop beforehand so that they have quick, healthy meals at their fingertips.

 - Designate who is picking you up from surgery and who will stay to take care of you.